-It’s impossible to open a newspaper or browse the business headlines without hearing about Boomers, Gen Y, or the up-and-coming Generation Z.
+It’s impossible to open a newspaper or browse the business headlines without hearing about Boomers, Millennials, or the up-and-coming Generation Z.

-Below, we’ve collated some classic traits and characteristics of the 5 latest generations, starting with the early Traditionalists and finishing with the current Generation Z.
+Here we’ve collated some classic characteristics of the 5 latest generations, starting with the early Traditionalists and finishing with the current Generation Z.

 The ‘Traditionalists’, also known as the ‘Silent Generation’ and the ‘Greatest Generation’, were born and raised in turbulent times.
 Most experienced World War II as well as extreme economic and political uncertainty, especially during the Great Depression.
 This generation is typically hard working and thrifty, and often associated with loyalty, conformity, and respect for authority.